Guac Camera Troubleshooting

 Resolve: Captures Are Cropped Or Zoomed In

-To fix on the Canon M50 II:
+To fix this on the Canon M50 II:

 1. Remove the camera from Guac Head